pingcap/docs/choose-index.md

 ## Index selection rules

-TiDB provides a heuristic rule named Skyline-Pruning based on the cost estimation of each access tables operator.It can reduce the probability of wrong index selection caused by wrong estimation.
+TiDB provides a heuristic rule named skyline-pruning based on the cost estimation of each operator for accessing tables.
+It can reduce the probability of wrong index selection caused by wrong estimation.

 ### Skyline-pruning